 - Industry experts like Yoast and other SEO specialists also suggest including emojis in your meta title.
 Although it does not contribute to how your content is ranked, it helps your search results stand out from the crowd and gather more clicks.

 Optimize the meta description

 The meta description of a site (more precisely, the homepage) should contain a brief description of the business and the services you provide.
 As a matter of fact, all pages of your website should have a relevant meta title and meta description describing their content.
 The ideal length of meta descriptions should be between 120 to 158 characters, up to 920 pixels The content of your meta description is very similar to a sales announcement – if a user finds it attractive enough, they will click on the search result and visit your site for more information.
 But if the meta description is too general or vague and is not relevant to the user, they will ignore your site and click on one of your competitor’s websites.

 Another essential element to be included in the meta description is the main feature of the products and services offered.
 If you are selling email marketing tools, it is good to include it in the meta description with wordings like “affordable email marketing plans for everyone, starting at $0.99” along with your brand name, and relevant keywords.

 Include the most important heading tags

 Adding proper heading tags to your website is needed to highlight the different sections of your site, especially when it comes to the homepage.
 Each page should contain only one H1 tag and can have multiple H2-H6 tags.
-It is always recommended to break your blog posts content under H2 or H3 tags.
+It is always recommended to break your blog post’s content under H2 or H3 tags.
 Using these tags search engines can understand how your website or content is structured.
 Always try to use the heading tags in ascending order, that is, from H1 to H6.
-Ideally, your post title should always be the wrapped in an H1 tag.
-The H1 tag should be used only once in a page to indicate that it’s the title of the web page.
+Ideally, your post title should always be wrapped in an H1 tag.
+The H1 tag should be used only once on a page to indicate that it’s the title of the web page.

 Optimize the content with keywords